Uka0001/fullstack-avto-service/README.md

 Back end:
 Java17
 Spring Boot 3.0.5
-PostgreSQL
 Swagger UI
 SpringDoc
 REST API
 Checkstyle
+Docker

 Front end:
 Angular

+BD:
+PostgreSQL

 📑 Functionality:

-• POST - Creation of the "Master" entity • PUT - Editing entity data • GET - Receiving master's orders • GET - Calculation and issuance of wages to the master • POST - Creation of the "Machine" entity • PUT - Editing entity data • POST - Creation of the entity "Owner of the Machine" • PUT - Editing the data of the entity • GET - Get this customer's orders • POST - Creation of the "Order" entity • POST - Adding "Product" to the "Order" entity • PUT - Editing entity data • PUT - Editing the status of the "Order" • GET - Calculation of the cost of the "Order" • POST - Creation of the "Service" entity • PUT - Editing entity data • PUT - Editing the "Service" status • POST - Creation of the entity "Product" • PUT - Editing entity data
+• POST - Creation of the "Master" entity
+• PUT - Editing entity data
+• GET - Receiving master's orders
+• GET - Calculation and issuance of wages to the master
+• POST - Creation of the "Machine" entity
+• PUT - Editing entity data
+• POST - Creation of the entity "Owner of the Machine"
+• PUT - Editing the data of the entity
+• GET - Get this customer's orders
+• POST - Creation of the "Order" entity
+• POST - Adding "Product" to the "Order" entity
+• PUT - Editing entity data
+• PUT - Editing the status of the "Order"
+• GET - Calculation of the cost of the "Order"
+• POST - Creation of the "Service" entity
+• PUT - Editing entity data
+• PUT - Editing the "Service" status
+• POST - Creation of the entity "Product"
+• PUT - Editing entity data

-🖥️ Project SetUp:
+🖥️ BackEnd Project SetUp:

 Clone this repo.
 Start your PostgreSQLServer